auvishekdas/python-fundamentals/README.md

 * `program58.py` — Implemented **Abstraction** in Object-Oriented Programming (OOP) by defining an abstract base class `Shape` using the `abc` module and `@abstractmethod` decorator to enforce a strict geometric calculation blueprint for `Triangle` and `Rectangle` subclasses.
 * `program59.py` — Explored the core concepts of **Polymorphism** by utilizing the built-in `len()` function on different data types and implementing **Method Overloading** in a custom `add()` function using default arguments to handle multiple parameters dynamically.
 * `​program60.py` — Mastered Python Magic Methods (Dunder Methods) by implementing custom object comparison (__eq__) and custom string representation (__str__) within a class structure to control object behavior dynamically.
+* ​`program61.py` — Mastered creating and importing custom Python modules by designing a reusable geometry.py module to calculate shapes dynamically.

 ## 🛠️ Environment
 * **IDE:** Thonny